Want To Be A Professional Filmmaker? Avoid These 6 Things

 2. Correcting Co-actors

-As an actor, it is not your duty to jump in to correct the mistake of another actor on set, except when you are playing both roles (cast and crew).
+As an actor, it is not your duty to jump in to correct the mistake of another actor on set, except when you are playing both roles.
 Otherwise, this is the job of the Directors.
 Nevertheless, this doesn’t mean that you can’t contribute your idea, but any contribution needs to pass through the Director/Producer or D.O.P.
 Talking directly to your co-actors on set makes them feel bad and lowers their spirit which affects their performances.
 If you have to say something to your co-actor about their performance as an actor, tell them in private and during breaks not on set.

 3. Asking or Explaining Things to the Wrong Person and Time

 Each team member has their roles and job descriptions.
 Actors focus on their character and instructions on how to put themselves in the characters.
-Each crew member works with their job descriptions to see how to best present their character role to tell the story.
+Each crew member works with their job descriptions to see how to best present their character’s role to tell the story.
 The D.O.P doesn’t have to explain every single move of the camera to the actor on why they have taken a particular angle or shot.
 Fellow actors too don’t have to explain their moves to other actors as this is a waste of time and confuses the set.
 However, this doesn’t mean that team members cannot learn on set.
 But learning the wrong way at the wrong time is not learning at all.
 The production set is a school on its own.
-Thus, if an actor has a question to ask to the D.O.P or fellow actor, they should do so off-set.
+Thus, if an actor has a question to ask the D.O.P or fellow actor, they should do so off-set.

 4. Diverting the Filmmaker’s Point of Focus

-5. Mixing tradition/religious beliefs with profession
+5. Mixing tradition/religious beliefs with the profession

 6. Taking People’s Projects for Granted

 Before a producer calls for a project, he or she has a dream.
 Don’t use someone’s project to practice on new software you have just learned online or to taste your new camera tricks.
 The producer has put in a lot of money for this.
 Get your own script or buy one from an upcoming writer to do your practice.
 That is one of the reasons we have student categories when we submit films to festivals.
-Don’t waste other producers/Directors money and time with your untested skills.
+Don’t waste other producers/Directors’ money and time with untested skills.